Rebus (2024 TV series): Production

 The series was announced in November 2022, as the debut UK production of Swedish streaming service Viaplay.
 In March 2023, Richard Rankin was announced as the star.
 In April, the supporting cast was announced, along with the fact that filming had started.

 The episodes are written by Gregory Burke, and directed by Niall MacCormick and Fiona Walton, with Burke and Ian Rankin serving as executive producers.
 The series consists of six episodes.

 In 2024, after post-production had ended, Viaplay decided to move away from the UK, and sold Rebus to the BBC.

+Production on the second series began in June 2026.

 Broadcast

 The series aired on BBC One and BBC Scotland on 17 May 2024.

 In Australia, SBS Television aired the complete series on SBS on Demand streaming service from 2 August, with episodes also aired weekly on television from 15 August.